sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Github Gist](https://gist.github.com) : Instantly share code, notes, and snippets.
 - [Godbolt.org](https://godbolt.org) : Excellent tool for exploring the assembly output of different compilers with and without optimization.
 - [Ideone.com](https://ideone.com) : online compiler and debugging tool for more than 60 programming languages
-- [JSFiddle](https://jsfiddle.net) : Test your JavaScript, CSS, HTML or CoffeeScript with online code editor
+- [JSFiddle](https://jsfiddle.net) : Test your JavaScript, CSS, HTML or CoffeeScript with an online code editor
 - [JSBin](https://jsbin.com/) : Front end playground, Output is not framed, so it allows you to share those snippets that will break inside an iframe.
 - [Judge0 IDE](https://ide.judge0.com) : Online compiler with 40+ interpreters and compilers.
 - [Pastebin.com](https://pastebin.com) : Pastebin can store texts like code, notes, and snippets online for a set time which can be shared instantly.